Plane crashes in Brazil's Sao Paulo state, killing all 61 aboard, airline says

 The ATR 72 generally is used on shorter flights.
 The planes are built by a joint venture of Airbus in France and Italy’s Leonardo S.p.A.
 Crashes involving various models of the ATR 72 have resulted in 470 deaths going back to the 1990s, according to a database of the Aviation Safety Network.

 The Capela neighborhood where the plane crashed Friday sits in a district far from the center of the prosperous city that’s home to 77,000 residents.
-It had departed from Cascavel, in the state of Parana.
+It had departed from Cascavel, in Parana state.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.